 They were looking for a promotional vehicle that they could combine with a practical function as a lot truck – basically a vehicle that could carry a pressure washer and a decent load of water.
 A retired fire truck is a custom fit for that role at a car dealership because clearly it could handle the workload and nothing has more presence in traffic than a giant red, lit-up, siren wailing emergency vehicle.
 This truck is like a neon sign on six wheels.

-Kipp Scott GM has a long-term game plan for the GMC pumper – one that includes PA systems, popcorn machines and music and a front bumper lot sprayer.
-That's one of the biggest kid magnets you'll see at a car show because nothing draws junior car guys in faster than a big red fire truck with loud music and free snacks.
+There is a long-term game plan for the GMC pumper – one that includes PA systems, popcorn machines and music and a front bumper lot sprayer.
+That’s one of the biggest kid magnets you’ll see at a car show because nothing draws junior car guys in faster than a big red fire truck with loud music and free snacks.

-Gerry Paquette is the go-to car guy at Kipp Scott and he has an obvious fondness for the old "Jimmy".
-He's a technical car guy so he rattled off the details on the truck, "It's got a factory 427 and it runs pretty good.
-We swapped out the points for a new HEI system and that cut down on the maintenance side."
+Gerry Paquette is the go-to car guy and he has an obvious fondness for the old “Jimmy”.
+He’s a technical car guy so he rattled off the details on the truck, “It’s got a factory 427 and it runs pretty good.
+We swapped out the points for a new HEI system and that cut down on the maintenance side.”

 A city fire truck is built for one reason-get there fast.

 This truck is specifically designed for acceleration so it’s got non-highway gears as Gerry explained, “ We’d like to change the rear end so we can take it out on the highway to more shows because right now it’s not highway compatible.
 If you get out on the highway you have to be able to keep up or to get the hell out of the way or you’re going to end up with 10,000 cars behind you and we’d like to hit more shows with it”.